tobimd/colorparse/README.md

 Example:

 _In this example, the red color passes through to the next string because `overflow` was set to `True` in the first part.
-This is not the case for the second part, where `overflow` was `False` and that made the red color to stay within the first string_
+This is not the case for the second part, where `overflow` was `False` and that made the red color to stay within the first string._

   ![python example using the `paint` function](https://github.com/tubi-carrillo/colorparse/blob/master/example/example_1.png)